Taylor Swift sexual assault trial: Lawsuit

 In September 2015, Mueller sued Swift for defamation, claiming that he had never touched Swift under her skirt.
 He alleged that as a result of the false claims he had wrongfully lost his job, his public image had been tarnished and he had been unjustifiably banned from any of Swift's future concerts.
 His lawsuit stated:

 "The contention that Mr. Mueller lifted up Ms. Swift's skirt and grabbed her bottom, while standing with his girlfriend, in front of Ms. Swift's photographer and Ms. Swift's highly trained security personnel, during a company sponsored, VIP, backstage meet-and-greet, is nonsense, particularly given that Ms. Swift's skirt is in place and is not being lifted by Mr. Mueller's hand in the photograph".

 Mueller sought approximately $3 million in lost income, stating he was earning approximately $150,000 per year at KYGO and radio careers "can span for over 20 years".
-In his lawsuit, he acknowledged that Swift had been assaulted but instead blamed KYGO employee Eddie Haskell, claiming it was a case of mistaken identity on behalf of Swift and her team.
-His suit also named Frank Bell, the promotions director of KYGO radio, and Swift's mother Andrea.
+In his lawsuit, he acknowledged that Swift had been assaulted but instead blamed KYGO employee Hershel Coomer, claiming it was a case of mistaken identity on the part of Swift and her team.
+His suit also named Frank Bell, Swift's radio promotions manager, and her mother Andrea.

 The following month Swift filed a counter suit for battery and assault.
-In the suit she expressed that she was completely aware of who had assaulted her, naming Mueller as the individual who deliberately groped her buttock, inappropriately, and without her permission.
+In the suit she said that she was completely aware of who had assaulted her, naming Mueller as the individual who deliberately groped her buttock, inappropriately, and without her permission.
 The suit also stated that before starting at KYGO, Mueller had not worked on the radio since May 2006 and prior to this he had been dismissed twice from radio positions.
-In her suit, Swift demanded a jury trial and expressed that she would donate any money she won from the trial to charity organizations that protect women from sexual assault and other violent acts.
+In her suit, Swift demanded a jury trial and said that she would donate any money she won from the trial to charity organizations that protect women from sexual assault and other violent acts.

 On July 26, 2016, Swift gave her deposition.
-She was granted her request that the meet-and-greet photo of her and Mueller from 2013 be not made publicly available, with the judge sealing the documents.
-The image in question was later leaked in November 2016 by tabloid website TMZ.
+She was granted her request that the meet-and-greet photo of her and Mueller from 2013 not be made publicly available, with the judge sealing the documents.
+The tabloid website TMZ later published the image.
 In her deposition Swift detailed her recount of the event claiming Mueller intentionally lifted his hand up her dress and groped her buttock.
 Swift described knowing it was no accident when she attempted to hustle away and his hand was still there, stating she had "never been so sure of anything" in her life.

-On May 31, 2017, Judge William Martinez ruled that a jury would decide the outcome of the trial.
+On May 31, 2017, Judge William J. Martínez ruled that a jury would decide the outcome of the trial.
 Nearly two months later, on July 19, 2017, Mueller was sanctioned by Judge Martinez for destroying key evidence.
-In his deposition he revealed he only provided edited down audio files of his two-hour meeting with Call, which he had recorded on his phone.
+In his deposition he revealed he only provided edited down audio files of his two-hour meeting with his former KYGO boss, Robert Call, which he had recorded on his phone.
 He claimed the full files had been damaged when he spilled coffee over his laptop keyboard and lost or thrown out other electronic devices.